nasa/cumulus/docs/deployment/README.md

 ## Deploy the Cumulus Message Adapter layer

+**Note:**: If you are deploying in an NGAP environment, you should be able to use the existing Cumulus Message Adapter layer deployed in your environment.

 The [Cumulus Message Adapter (CMA)](./../workflows/input_output.md#cumulus-message-adapter) is necessary for interpreting the input and output of Cumulus workflow steps.
 The CMA is now integrated with Cumulus workflow steps as a Lambda layer.

-Follow the steps in the CMA documentation to [deploy the CMA as a Lambda layer](../workflows/input_output.md#lambda-layer).
+PLACEHOLDER FOR DEPLOYMENT STEPS

 Make sure to copy the ARN of the deployed layer, as it will be used to configure the `cumulus-tf` deployment in the next step.